dfinger4544/psis-powerquery-template-examples/README.md

 ## Installation

-Install as a normal PowerSchool Plugin.
+Zip the "plugin.xml" and the "queries_root" and install as a normal PowerSchool Plugin.
 Ensure the plugin is enabled after it is finished installing.

 ## Configuration